kevin143carr/tarpon-installer/README.md

 logoimg = mylogo.png\
 installtitle = MY INSTALLER NAME GOES HERE\
 startupinfo = information about the installer like: "This will install MY APP on this machine"\
-buttontext = The word for the install button usually just 'Install', but it can say any word.
+buttontext = The word for the install button usually just 'Install', but it can say any word.\
+watchdog = True - This will allow tarpon_installer to use the watchdog app which will kill stalled processes.

 ### [USERINFO] # Information needed to log into the machine
 This is the username and password fields.
 Yes it is in plaintext!
 This is often